somros/MHWI_GOACLIM/readme.md

 - The maximum depth parameter can be adjusted to focus on different depth ranges (1000 vs 300 to match our previous approaches)
 - The process handles leap years and partial years correctly
 - A reference index is created to speed up processing when running multiple times
+- The approach takes mean temperatures by NMFS area and then calculates the MHWI.
+Should it instead calculate the MHWI at grid cell level and then average?

 ## Contact